chaoss/community/minutes/2019 Weekly & Monthly Sync.md

         *   Bring these forward as metrics for V2
     *   Work to deploy V1 in software as appropriate
 *   Provide an annual report (flyer) for an open source project
-    *   how about a commercial-open source company and ask them for sponsorship and to cover development costs red-hat, salt-stack, netflix, disney, …
+    *   how about a commercial-open source company and ask them for sponsorship and to cover development costsred-hat, salt-stack, netflix, disney, …
     *   We would use CHAOSS metrics in the report
         *   We work with communities to reduce the metrics that are meaningful to the community
         *   [https://twitter.com/Bitergia/status/1063383260682747904](https://twitter.com/Bitergia/status/1063383260682747904)